drj11/drj11.github.io/2026-04-28/review-learning-the-vi.md

 Also great if you like the way all Unix textbooks used to be in Helvetica and Times New Roman.

+By the way, i prepared this review and researched the examples in the book using `nvi2` which appears to be an entirely adequate replacement for `vi`.
+I have a few notes on [alternatives to vim](https://drj11.github.io/2026-03-11/alternative-vim.html) in the previous blog entry (Vim is itself a putative successor to _vi_).

 # END